 We suggest taking your trip between December and February, or between June and September.
 December is peak season so it can be busy then.
 April and May see the most rain, so people tend to avoid those.

 Solid, reliable walking shoes or boots are a must, as are decent socks and long trousers.
 You will be making your way through green grasses, (not so green) mud, and maybe even untrodden paths.
 As the days typically see strong sun, a hat and suncream are advised.
-Layers of clothing are also a good idea - especially long sleeved t-shirts for protection from vegetation.
+Layers of clothing are also a good idea - especially long-sleeved t-shirts for protection from vegetation.
 As luscious as it is, there may be hidden nettles.
 Plus, the nights can get chilly!
+Strong gloves are very helpful, as you'll often be hauling yourself uphill by grabbing bushes or sliding downhill.
 Rain is always possible whatever time of year you do your trek, so a rain jacket is essential for the suitcase.
 You’ll also want a backpack of some sort to carry water, snacks, and, of course, your camera.